rerun-io/rerun/docs/content/reference/types/views/spatial2d_view.md

 - For time series views, the default is to show the entire timeline.
 - For any other view, the default is to apply latest-at semantics.

-The visual time range can be overriden also individually per entity.
+The visual time range can be overridden also individually per entity.

 * sequence: The range of time to show for timelines based on sequence numbers.
 * time: The range of time to show for timelines based on time.